Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

 Vehicle Repair Manuals for the DIYer

 Benefits of Extended-Life Plugs

 Yet, certain situations definitely call for longer service life spark plugs.
 Consider, for example, how difficult it is for you to service the spark plugs on your particular engine.
-On some models you need to remove an upper intake manifold or some other accessory to reach the plugs.
-May be this is just a small inconvenience, but other models are worst.
+On some models, you need to remove an upper intake manifold or some other accessory to reach the plugs.
+Maybe this is just a small inconvenience, but other models are worse.

 Whether you are facing a situation like this or simply want to try a new type of spark plug, the best way to switch is to stick to the same brand recommended by your car manufacturer to minimize efficiency issues.

 Remember that several factors help determine the proper operation of your spark plugs, including your driving profile, engine design, and, mainly, how well you maintain your car.

 Without proper vehicle maintenance, neither your manufacturer-recommended spark plugs nor the most expensive ones you can buy will do any good for your engine.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 Question: What replacement plugs for my 65 GTO.
 389ci Tri-Power would you suggest?